AccelerationNet/a-cl-logger/README.md

  * There are some SBCL specifics.
 Cross platform help would be nice
   * "--quiet" command line arg
   * logstash hostname
+ * file log appender output may be buffered by the lisp implementation's stream operations.
+If you have a slow process, messages may take some time to be written to the log file.
+Use `(make-instance 'a-cl-logger:file-log-appender :log-file "test.log" :buffer-p nil)` to aggressively call [force-output](http://l1sp.org/cl/force-output) and ensure the log file is accurate.

 ### Differences From Arnesi/src/log.lisp

  * There has been some significant renaming
   * deflogger -> define-logger
   * log-category -> logger